ktprime/emhash/README.md

 - It's fully tested on OS(Win, Linux, Mac) with compiler(msvs, clang, gcc) and cpu(AMD, Intel, Arm).

 - many optimization with *integer* key, some new feature is underdeveloping if it's stable to release.

+# emhash design

+- only *one array* allocted, each node/bucket contains a struct (keyT key, int bucket, ValueT value), bucket is not awalys in the middle between key and value, depend on struct align pack.

+- a simple and smart **collision algorithm** used for hash collision, collision bucket is linked after the main bucket with a auxiliary integer index just like std unordered_map. main bucket can not be occupyed and all opertions is to search from main bucket.

+- **three different ways** of probe is used to seach the empty bucket from array. it's not suffer heavily performance loss by primary or  secondary clustering.
+   - linear probing search the first cpu cacheline
+   - quadratic probing start work after limited linear probing
+   - random probing used with a very bad hash

+- use the **second/backup hashing**  when the input hash is bad with a very high collision if the compile marco *EMILIB_SAFE_HASH* is set to defend hash attack(average 10% performance descrease)

 # insert example